 Here are a few things I learned through my 6-week Facebook Fast:

 1. I spend way less money when I am not on Facebook.
 Facebook marketing has gotten good and I found myself frequently clicking on ads for clothing and random Amazon products far too often.
-I didn’t bought a single piece of clothing for myself during the 6 weeks I was off Facebook because I was not constantly tempted to look.
+I didn’t buy a single piece of clothing for myself during the 6 weeks I was off Facebook because I was not constantly tempted to look.

 2. I like the people in my life more when I don’t know their opinion on every little thing.
 When you have real-life relationships, most of the time you don’t where someone stands on every issue from the get-go.
 You get to know their personality and appreciate that person for who he/she is and the friendship you share.
 Slowly, as the friendship progresses, you open yourself up to discussion more “hot button” issues.
 When you are “friends” on Facebook, however, sometimes you see their strong opinions on hot button issues first without knowing their heart.
 That is a backwards way to do relationships, in my opinion.
 Although I don’t agree with my real-life friends on every issue (and in fact disagree quite a bit with some), I appreciate and respect who they are and see that our differences actually make us even better friends!